AIRC-KETI/test_inpainting/README.md

 python test_model_with_categories.py \
 --dataset [DATASET] --out_path [OUT_DIR] --ckpt_path [CKPT_DIR] --model_name [MODEL_NAME]
 ```
-Note: This test is for hallucinating visual instances with potal absensia.
-In coco and vg, the object corresponding to the label index defined in each task is deleted from the image, and the object is restored by inputting the index.
+Note: This test is for hallucinating visual instances with partial absentia.
+In coco and vg, the object corresponding to the label index defined in each task is deleted from the image, and the object is restored by input index.

 ## Test Datasets for Various Tasks

-#### Task 1: Hallucinating Visual Instances with Parital Absentia (HVIPA)
+### Task 1: Hallucinating Visual Instances with Parital Absentia (HVIPA)

 This task aims to restore an object when it has been partially or completely erased from the image.